Rishiz46/vit-asd-classifier/README.md

 ✅ Step 1: Download and preprocess the dataset

-python scripts/dataset_download.py
-python scripts/unzip_preprocess.py
+python scripts/Dataset & CSV downloading script [Local Version].py
-This will generate .npy files used for training.
+python scripts/Unzip & Preprocessing Script [Local Version] .py This will generate .npy files used for training.

 ✅ Step 2: Train the Vision Transformer model

-python scripts/train_vit.py
+python scripts/ViT Fine-Tune [Kaggle Version] Script.py
 Fine-tunes ViT (google/vit-base-patch16-224-in21k)
 Saves the best model to vit_model/best_model.pth
 Uses Focal Loss, augmentation, and early stopping

 ✅ Step 3: Extract fMRI embeddings for fusion

-python scripts/extract_embeddings.py
+python scripts/Extract-Embedding For Fusion [Kaggle version].py
 Saves vit_embeddings.npy and vit_labels.npy to the embeddings/ directory These are used later in CMCL for multimodal fusion